sophie-bismuth/DotNetAppSqlDb/README.md

 ---
-topic: ASP.NET and SQL Database sample for Azure App Service
+topic: ASP.NET and SQL Database sample
 languages:
   - aspx-csharp
-products:
-  - Azure App Service
-  - Azure Web Apps
----

-# ASP.NET and SQL Database sample for Azure App Service
+# ASP.NET based on SQL Database sample

-This is a sample application that you can use to follow along with the tutorial at [Create an ASP.NET app in Azure with SQL Database](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-tutorial-dotnet-sqldatabase/).
+This is a sample application adapted from the original tutorial
+[Create an ASP.NET app in Azure with SQL Database](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-tutorial-dotnet-sqldatabase/).

 ## License